Jacob-CL/CTFNotes/Methods/XXS-CSRF.md

 # XSS and CSRF
 XSS vulnerabilities take advantage of a flaw in user input sanitization to "write" JavaScript code to the page and execute it on the client side.
-Of course these vulnerabilities run entirely within the browser's sandbox and is confined to what the browser can do.
+Of course these vulnerabilities run entirely within the browser's sandbox and is confined to what the browser can do... it's really just JavaScript injection just like SQL injection

 # Resources
 - [HTB Cross-Site Scripting (XSS) Module](https://academy.hackthebox.com/module/103/section/965)